Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-work-with-node-wallet.md

-# How to work with node wallet
+# How to Work With Node Wallet

 Being connected to the node, the wallet enables node with

 * ability to mine.
 * ability to sign transactions.

-The node can have a single wallet with a single seed, contained in the walleе.
+The node can have a single wallet with a single seed, contained in the wallet.

 In this article, we will review the following scenarios of wallet usage: